MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 [!include [banner](includes/banner.md)]

 Inventory management is one of the most expensive pieces in an order management process.
-Having visibility into what your business has in stock vs the demand for that item and other relevant KPIs can provide a lot of value and savings.
+Having visibility into what your business has in stock vs the demand for that item and other relevant key performance indicators (KPIs) can provide a lot of value and savings.
 This is what Intelligent Order Management's dashboards will achieve for you.

 In this article let us understand the various KPIs and graphs described in the dashboard.

 ## Prerequisites and setup

 Please follow these steps to view inventory dashboards on an Intelligent Order Management org:
 1. Please ensure that the org's build version is 1.0.0.4354 or above.
 1. These dashboards can only light up with useful information if the business is using Intelligent Order Management with Inventory Visibility Service, and has it configured to work.